 vladimir tarnopolski – redshift

-music piece for symphonic orchestra and electronics composed by vladimir tarnopolski
+redshift: music piece for symphonic orchestra and electronics composed by vladimir tarnopolski.

 computer music design: alexis baskind